jlheflin/NWChemEx-BashInstallScript/README.md

 This will export the PYTHONPATH, LD_LIBRARY_PATH, and CPLUS_INCLUDE_PATH variables, rendering the shell ready for both Python and C++ development activities.

+The `install_nwchemex.sh` script can be modified to specify the specific version of Libint2, or even the specific URL you want to pull NWChemEx from.
+This script was made to be as hands off as possible for the user, so if you encounter issues please let me know!